To find out more, contact David Smith (+44 (0)20 7427 4905) or call us on +44 (0) 20 7353 6381 for a confidential discussion.

 Lydia Seymour has a specialist pensions and employment law practice.
 She has been recognised by the legal directories as a leading junior since 2005 and is listed in both the employment and pensions categories.

 Her practice includes all aspects of ‘black letter’ pensions law, including: de-risking, rectification, withdrawal arrangements in multi-employer schemes and trustee duties.
 Her clients include the Pensions Regulator, employers, trustees, trade unions and individuals.

-She is currently acting in a number of claims of professional negligence arising from actuarial and legal advice to pension schemes, including cases in which allegations of breach of duty have also been made in respect of professional or lay trustees.
+She also acts in claims of professional negligence arising from actuarial and legal advice to pension schemes, including cases in which allegations of breach of duty have also been made in respect of professional or lay trustees.

 Given the dual nature of her practice, Lydia has developed a particularly strong reputation in the areas of crossover between pensions and employment law, and she is instructed in many of the leading cases in this area, particularly those which raise issues of age of sex discrimination in relation to pension provision, TUPE and breach of trust and confidence.